zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

     The customized annotation ODD of the project is publicly available via GitLab:
     => PASTE PROJECT RESOURCES HERE ![Annotations-Editor TEI Publisher](image-4.png)

-The TEI Publisher stores all content annotation data in an **XML register**, where both standardization data IDs and your own generated data are stored.
+The TEI Publisher stores all content annotation data in an **XML Index**, where both standardization data IDs and your own generated data are stored.
 The use of an additional database is therefore unnecessary.

 ### 2.3 Content Annotation in Oxygen with and without Ediarum